9 Hope Family Heraldry

 English Hope Heraldry.jpg

-However the Derbyshire Hope heraldry is remarkably similar to that of the Civic Arms of the County of Flintshire in North Wales which are a silver field with a black engrailed cross and four Cornish Choughs.
-The Cornish Chough is a heraldic device but the birds are a type of raven and are in fact recognised as a Celtic emblem.
-The emblem has strong Cornish associations and also connection with the legends of King Arthur.
-The Flinshire arms are based on old arms attributed to King Edwin of Tegeingle who was King of Tegeingle in Saxon Times.
+The Flinshire arms, below, are based on old arms attributed to King Edwin of Tegeingle who was King of Tegeingle in Saxon Times.
 His Kingdom covered that part of the present county lying north of Mold to Hawarden.
 His palace was at Llys Edwin near the town of Northope (North Hope).
-The area of Hope and Hope Mountain (Montealto) from where John Hope of the Ragman's Roll possibly came - see section 3 Border Hopes.
-The commonality of the Derbyshire and Flintshire arms and the fact there is a town of Hope and Hope Valley in Derbyshire and a towns of Hope, Northop and Hope Mountain in Flintshire is significant.
+The commonality of the Derbyshire and Flintshire arms and the fact there are towns of Hope, Hopton and Hope Valley in Derbyshire and towns of Hope, Northop and Hope Mountain in Fintshire is significant.
+There is also a possible nordic connection as mentioned above.
+The nordic connection is enhanced by the armorial of the Isle of Man, see below.

 Flintshire%20Cropped.jpg